Squadrick/rl-winter-mentorship/README.md

 3. Lectures: We'll link free online YouTube lectures.

-4. Text Book: We'll link to chapters from this book - [Sutton and Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf) (SnB).
+4. TextBook: We'll link to chapters from this book - [Sutton and Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf) (SnB).

 The recommendation would be to either use Lectures or Text Books to get a